All Episodes

 Oh, yes, it does.

-Good economic times, the President gets the credit.
+Good economic times, the president gets the credit.

-Bad economic times, the President gets blamed.
+Bad economic times, the president gets the blame.

 Exactly.